 6) The rock-lined banks of the navigation channel allow Missouri Valley farmers to grow crops within feet of the river.
-Focused on maximum production and maximizing profits, these same farmers refuse to consider any flood control scheme that would widen the river’s channel area, or as Brig.
-Gen. Helmlinger said, “increase the volume of water that can be carried safely down the river.”
+Focused on maximizing crop yields and maximizing profits, these same farmers refuse to forfeit any land to a flood control project that would entail widening the river’s channel area.

 The Missouri River will flood again.
-So, the best we as a society can do is take steps to reduce the chances and costs of catastrophic flooding.
-Unfortunately, by rebuilding the Lower Valley’s archaic levee system, and by seeking the reconstruction of the navigation channel, the Corps and a group of shamelessly self-interested Missourians are doing neither.
+So, the best we as a society can do is take steps to reduce the odds, as well as the financial costs, of catastrophic flooding.
+Unfortunately, by rebuilding the Lower Valley’s archaic levee system, and by seeking the reconstruction of the navigation channel, the Corps, and a group of shamelessly self-interested Missourians, are doing neither.